Roodkapje is Rotterdam's local laboratory for

 (genealogy)

 The public program is initiated and organized from A-Z by the members themselves with guidance from Roodkapje’s team in production, communication and conceptual development.
+If you want to know more about Happenings, you can listen here to our director Marloes de Vries, as she dives into a short history.

 Current residents